nhannguyen95/startup-preparation/kubernetes/README.md

 **Service**

 If a node dies, the pods inside that node die with it.
 The deployment will create new ones with different IPs.
 Service solves this problem, it is an abstraction which defines a logical set of Pods.
 When created, each Service is assigned a unique IP address (also called Cluster-IP - the one shown when we describe the service).
 This address is tied to the lifespan of the Service, and will not change while the Service is alive.
+The traffic will be load-balanced to the target Pods.

 Pod's IP is not exposed outside without a Service.